Everyone loves a good deal, especially when it comes with a little cash back in their pockets.

 Cash-back credit cards are offered by many credit card companies to qualified consumers.
 Consumers can use these credit cards to make purchases, and a certain percentage of that purchase is returned to the customer as a cash incentive.
 In other words, cash back rewards can be an easy way to make the most of everyday expenses.

-Typically, cash-back rewards range between 1% and 2%, however, there could be cards out there offering more.
+Typically, cash-back rewards range between 1% and 2%; however, a few cards offer more.

 Some rewards cards offer a set number of points per purchase that can be redeemed later for cash or for goods like airline tickets, discounts at coffee shops, or gift cards.